liblouis/liblouis.github.io/sponsoring/index.md

 title: Sponsoring
 ---

-Hi, we're a group of open-source software developers.
+We're a group of open-source software developers.
 We work on Liblouis, an open-source braille translation library for a large number of languages and braille codes, written in C. It is used in many products and if you're a braille user, odds are you have come